Collz-0702/ColleenBrownRealDecoyQA/README.md

 # ColleenBrown RealDecoy QA Challenge

-Automation Testing is used to speed up testing of software to save time and cost and improve accuracy.
-During the bootcamp, we were taught two frameworks, WebdriverIo and Cypress with the use of JavaScript.
+Automation Testing is used to speed up testing of software to save time, cost and improve accuracy.
 Cypress was chosen to complete this project.
 In this project, various areas of the Sauce Labs website will be automated.

 ## Dependencies
 NodeJS (v12, v14 or above)